Skip to content

 1. Ensemble probabilities — Each of the 5 models outputs class probabilities; we average them and also track per-model disagreement

-2. VGMU scoring — Following Weiss et al. (2025), we combine the probability margin between top classes with ensemble disagreement via a signal-to-noise ratio
+2. VGMU scoring — Following Gillis et al. (2025), we combine the probability margin between top classes with ensemble disagreement via a signal-to-noise ratio

 3. Isotonic calibration — Maps raw VGMU scores to P(correct) using isotonic regression on validation data, giving confidence a direct probabilistic interpretation